 |Focus||Focuses on abilities for handling the data||Algorithms are used to gain knowledge from huge data|

 A Data scientist does a lot of exploration of data and arrives at the broad strategy of how to tackle it.
 He is responsible for asking questions inside the data and find what answers can one reasonably draw from data.
-Feature engineering too belongs to a realm of Data Scientist.
+Feature engineering belongs to the realm of Data Scientist.
 Creativity also plays a role here and An Machine Learning engineer knows more tools and can build models given a set of features and data – as per directions from the Data Scientist.
 The realm of Data pre-processing and feature extraction belongs to ML engineer.

 Data science and examination utilize machine learning for this kind of archetypal validation and creation.
 It is vital to note that all the algorithms in this model creation may not come from machine learning.
 They can arrive from numerous other fields.
 The model desires to be kept relevant always.
 If the situations change, then the model which we created earlier may become immaterial.
 The model requirements to be checked for its certainty at different times and need to be adapted if its certainty reduces.

 Data science is a whole big domain.
 If we try to put it in a pipeline it would have data acquisition, data storage, data preprocessing or data cleaning, learning patterns in data (via machine learning), using learning for predictions.
 This is one way to understand how machine learning fits into data science.

 This has been a guide to Differences Between Data Scientist vs Machine Learning.
 Here we have discussed Data Scientist vs Machine Learning head to head comparison, key difference along with infographics and comparison table.
 You may also look at the following articles to learn more –

 - Data mining vs Machine learning – 10 Best Thing You Need To Know